AdobeDocs/commerce-learn.en/help/io-events/2-4-6-installation.md

 # Adobe Commerce 2.4.6 Installation

-Learn how to install several new modules in Adobe Commerce using composer for version 2.4.6.
+Learn how to install several new modules in Adobe Commerce using Composer for version 2.4.6.
 Additional documentation found at [Install Adobe I/O Events for Adobe Commerce](https://developer.adobe.com/commerce/events/get-started/installation/){target="_blank"}.

 ## Who is this video for?